 Interest rate movements impact both bond asset fair values and insurance contract liabilities.
-In the fourth quarter and full year of 2016, the increase in interest rates (including spreads described above) caused lower bond prices, which resulted in mark to market fair value bond adjustments.
-These fair value adjustments are offset by changes in insurance contract liabilities.
+In the fourth quarter and year to date of 2017, the decrease in interest rates (including spreads described above) caused higher bond prices, which resulted in a bond asset fair value gain.